Next day installation

 Can a boiler explode from overheating or high pressure & how to prevent it?

-Yes, a boiler can explode, but they rarely do as most modern boilers are built to withstand reasonably high pressure, therefore if this gets too much then an explosion could happen.
+Yes, a boiler can explode, but they rarely do as most modern boilers are built to withstand reasonably high pressure.
+However, if this pressure gets too high, an explosion could happen.

 Whilst this is more common in older boilers, which aren’t that many now, most new boilers have fail-safes like a pressure relief valve or will just stop working if the pressure gets too high.
 This is called boiler failure.